Thank you to everyone who joined us for the 22nd Anniversary Celebration! Together we raised over $40,000 for The Bread Project!

 Help for Today.
 Hope for Tomorrow.

-The Bread Project has a vision for all motivated individuals to be able to contribute to a stronger community through stable, gainful and fulfilling work.
-We leverage the power of social enterprise with training, job placement assistance and support services to lead individuals out of poverty.
+The Bread Project has a vision for all reentry and justice-involved individuals as well as immigrants and refugees, to be able to become self-sufficient and contribute to their communities through stable, gainful, and fulfilling work.
+We leverage the power of food prep and baking job training and placement assistance to support the integration of these men and women into society.

 Individuals Served & Growing